-As of June 30, 2014, we had cash and investments in marketable securities valued at approximately \$301.4 million, of which \$25.0 million was restricted in relation to our 12.0% senior secured notes, and indebtedness of approximately \$159.8 million.
+As of September 30, 2014, we had cash and investments in marketable securities valued at approximately \$261.6 million, of which \$25.0 million was restricted in relation to our 12.0% senior secured notes, and indebtedness of approximately \$158.3 million.
 The indebtedness includes approximately \$125.0 million in senior secured notes due July 2017, but excludes our long-term liability relating to the sale of future royalties as this royalty obligation liability will not be settled in cash.
 While we believe that our cash position will be sufficient to meet our liquidity requirements through at least the next 12 months, our future capital requirements will depend upon numerous unpredictable factors, including:

-- the cost, timing and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates that we have licensed to our collaboration partners -important examples include MOVANTIKTM that has been licensed to AstraZeneca, Amikacin Inhale that has been licensed to Bayer, and BAX 855 that is being developed by Baxter; - if MOVANTIKTM is approved by the FDA and EMA, the timing of the commercial launch of MOVANTIKTM by AstraZeneca will be affected by the timing of DEA determination of the decontrolled status of MOVANTIKTM -we are entitled to milestone payments of \$100.0 million and \$40.0 million from AstraZeneca upon the first commercial sale of MOVANTIKTM by AstraZeneca in the United States and European Union, respectively. - if and when we receive potential milestone payments and royalties from our existing collaborations if the drug candidates subject to those collaborations achieve clinical, regulatory or commercial success; - the progress, timing, cost and results of our clinical development programs in particular our Phase 3 BEACON study for etirinotecan pegol and our clinical studies for NKTR-181; - the success, progress, timing and costs of our efforts to implement new collaborations, licenses and other transactions that increase our current net cash, such as the sale of additional royalty interests held by us, term loan or other debt arrangements, and the issuance of securities;
+- the cost, timing and outcomes of clinical studies and regulatory reviews of our proprietary drug candidates that we have licensed to our collaboration partners -important examples include MOVANTIKTM that has been licensed to AstraZeneca, Amikacin Inhale that has been licensed to Bayer, and BAX 855 that is being developed by Baxter; - the timing of the commercial launch of MOVANTIKTM by AstraZeneca will impacted by the timing of the completion of the DEA decontrol process -we are entitled to milestone payments of \$100.0 million and \$40.0 million from AstraZeneca upon the first commercial sale of MOVANTIKTM by AstraZeneca in the United States and European Union, respectively.
+Although MOVENTIG® has received a positive opinion from the CHMP, the final regulatory approval decision has not yet been made by the European Commission and therefore remains subject to regulatory uncertainty. - if and when we receive potential milestone payments and royalties from our existing collaborations if the drug candidates subject to those collaborations achieve clinical, regulatory or commercial success; - the progress, timing, cost and results of our clinical development programs in particular our Phase 3 BEACON study for etirinotecan pegol and our clinical studies for NKTR-181; - the success, progress, timing and costs of our efforts to implement new collaborations, licenses and other transactions that increase our current net cash, such as the sale of additional royalty interests held by us, term loan or other debt arrangements, and the issuance of securities;